Get a list of 10+ delicious vegan cabbage recipes here on the blog. These are easy, quick, and healthy recipes. Most of them are gluten-free as well.

-- The flavonoids (anthocyanin) reduces blood pressure and hence prevent the risk of coronary artery diseases – Excellent food for heart health.
+- The flavonoids (anthocyanin) reduce blood pressure and hence prevent the risk of coronary artery diseases - Excellent food for heart health.

-- Potassium helps in the excretion of excess sodium through blood – thus helps in keeping blood pressure on the check – lowers high blood pressure
+- Potassium helps in the excretion of excess sodium through blood - thus helping in keeping blood pressure in check - lowers high blood pressure

 - Excellent source of Vitamin K helps in proper clotting of blood - prevents excessive bleeding

 Cabbage is crunchy when raw and it turns soft when we cook it.
 This is a versatile vegetable used in many dishes.
 Add it to curry, to rice, to soup, or make a slaw alone or with other veggies.
 Or make an appetizer with this superfood.
 This is deliciously blended with the spices it gets cooked.
 Here are a few flavorful vegan cabbage recipes from my blog.
 I may add a few more as and when I will make them.